 One last question before we wrap this up.
 How much tweeting is too much?
 Tweeting too much typically means you aren’t sharing high-quality content.
 In that case, it doesn’t make sense to tweet so much since you should always be aiming to share valuable content.

-So What is the best time to post on Twitter?
+What is the best time to post on Twitter?

-Our research shows that the:
+Our research shows the following:

 - Best times to post on Twitter: 9 am on Wednesdays and Fridays